bjohnso/21sh/README.md

 # Minishell

-A Simple Unix Based Shell featuring Several builtins, written in C
+A Simple but robust Unix Based Shell featuring Several builtins, written in C